 Students enrolled in the program are required to demonstrate reading proficiency in one European language (French, German, Italian or Spanish) and will take six units of fine art studio courses taught within Academy of Art University's internationally renowned School of Fine Arts.
 Required studio curriculum is designed to familiarize M.A. students with traditional methods of fine art production including painting, printmaking and sculpture.
 This marriage of Art History and Fine Art studies offers a unique lens through which art and its history can be discussed, as well as providing graduates with a distinct skill set.

 Students will complete their degree by writing an M.A. thesis, with the support and advisement of an Art History faculty member.
 The thesis will be written in the student's chosen area of art historical specialization demonstrating independent scholarly research, and highlighting their joint understanding of art and its creative process.

 Admission to the graduate program

 Students applying to the M.A.
 Art History program will have completed a Bachelor of Arts in Art History (or equivalent) or have completed a minimum of twelve (12) units (4 courses) in Art History.
 At least two of these undergraduate Art History courses must be at the upper-divisional level and must be passed with a C- grade or higher.

-Students must also demonstrate proficient reading proficiency in one European Foreign Language including but not limited to one of the following languages:
+Students must also demonstrate reading proficiency in one European Foreign Language including but not limited to one of the following languages: